Cat345/petiteayami/wp-content/plugins/flexible-shipping/readme.txt

 = Interested in plugin translations? =

 We are actively looking for contributors to translate this and [other Octolize plugins](https://profiles.wordpress.org/octolize/#content-plugins).
-Each supported language tremendously help store owners to conveniently manage shipping operations.
+Each supported language tremendously helps store owners to conveniently manage shipping operations.

 Your translations contribute to the WordPress community at large.
-Moreover, we're glad to offer you discounts for our PRO plugins and establish long-term collaboration.
-If you have any translation related questions, please email us at [translations@octolize.com](mailto:translations@octolize.com).
+Moreover, we’re glad to offer you discounts for our PRO plugins and establish long-term collaboration.
+If you have any translation-related questions, please email us at translations@octolize.com.

-Head over here and help us to translate this plugin:
+Head over here and help us translate this plugin:
 [https://translate.wordpress.org/projects/wp-plugins/flexible-shipping](https://translate.wordpress.org/projects/wp-plugins/flexible-shipping)

 = Flexible Shipping in a nutshell =